Protect your data, and prevent corporate espionage

 Secure your business information

-Hamer says we do not need to fear that the Chinese government is spying on us en masse.
-But his view is that it is still important to secure your valuable trade secrets properly: "In general, cybersecurity is part of running your business well."
+Hamer says we do not need to fear that the Chinese government is spying on us on a large scale.
+But he believes that it is still important to secure your valuable trade secrets properly: "In general, cybersecurity is part of running your business well."
 Use strong, unique passwords, and install antivirus software, for example.
 That will recognise many forms of spyware.

 Suspected spying